mannig1224/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is the DOM?
+1. What is the DOM? interface where you use javascript to interact with code
-2. What is an event?
+2. What is an event? user input
-3. What is an event listener?
+3. What is an event listener? function that waits for an event before calling
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to use higher functions
-5. What is a component?
+5. What is a component? a function that create elements, styled elements, and gives functionality in a modular way